West Moonah

 West Moonah is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In West Moonah, as per the latest Census evaluation, houses constituted 80.1% of dwellings, with the remaining 19.9% being semi-detached homes, apartments, and other types of dwellings.
+In West Moonah, as per the latest Census evaluation, houses constituted 80.1% of dwellings, with the remaining 19.9% being semi-detached, apartments, and other types.
 In contrast, Hobart metro had 85.3% houses and 14.7% other dwellings.
 Home ownership in West Moonah stood at 28.9%, with mortgaged dwellings at 29.6% and rented ones at 41.5%.
-The median monthly mortgage repayment in the area was $1,430, lower than Hobart metro's average of $1,517.
-The median weekly rent figure for West Moonah was $340, compared to Hobart metro's $350.
+The median monthly mortgage repayment was $1,430, lower than Hobart metro's $1,517.
+The median weekly rent in West Moonah was $340, compared to Hobart metro's $350.
 Nationally, West Moonah's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing